-- Crewmembers would be trained to always scan nets for non-target wildlife (primarily birds) when walking along shorelines to allow for a captured animal to be detected and released before mortality has occurred. - The shore ends of nets would be set 3 to 10 ft (1 to 3 m) from shore to provide a buffer for non-target animals to access shoreline habitat.
+- While gill-netting, crewmembers wear waterproof chest waders, safety waist belts, personal floatation devices (PFDs), and flip fins to remain warm and dry while using float tubes. - Crewmembers would be trained to always scan nets for non-target wildlife when walking along shorelines to allow for a captured animal to be detected and released before mortality has occurred. - Crew members without direct experience with handling non-target wildlife would receive training from an experienced biologist in how to safely remove non-target wildlife from nets. - The shore ends of nets would be set 3 to 10 ft from shore to provide a buffer for non-target animals to access shoreline habitat.
+Areas observed to periodically contain many tadpoles and frogs would generally be avoided when placing gill nets.